 He’ll just live on in our hearts and through his music for the rest of our lives, even though his body’s dead, he still lives on.

-An ‘Ireland’s Eye’ report by Pat Butler broadcast on 12 December 1980.
+An ‘Ireland’s Eye’ report broadcast on 12 December 1980.
 The reporter is Pat Butler.